anovanmaximuz/sosmed-cms/README.md

 ## Synopsis

 When the web want to simplify for login method using social media, how that is very **simple** and **easy** setup.
 This plugin only support for CMS Enterprise v.2.3.1 and their clients.
+Contact developer

 PARAMETER:
 ```